 However there is great variation in how these different aspects of the disease affect different individuals.
 Some people may not experience all of the above symptoms, though the ataxia is almost always present to some extent.

 Similarly, these problems can have knock-on effects.
-For example difficulty coordinating movements can make it difficult to eat, which can lead to children being under-weight, or to particles of food getting into the lungs and causing problems.
+For example difficulty coordinating movements can make it difficult to eat and/ or swallow, which can lead to children being under-weight, or to particles of food getting into the lungs and causing problems.

 What causes A-T?